FoodDocs released 3 new updates that make setting up the HACCP plan even faster. Learn more.

-After the inspection, your business will receive a restaurant health inspection report listing the positive and negative aspects identified during the inspection.
-Yes, you will be praised for meeting requirements, and it will feel amazing!
+After the inspection, your business will receive a restaurant food inspection report listing the positive and negative aspects identified during the inspection.
+Yes, you will be praised for meeting your requirements, and it will feel amazing!
 On the other hand, your violations will be explained to you, and you will be given a timeframe to complete the required improvements.

-- Improper food storage (hot or cold)
+- Improper food storage (for hot food or cold food)

-- Improper labeling
+- Improper labeling and damaged food packaging

 - Problems with temperature records

 - Food poisoning as a result of contaminated food and AFP (alleged food poisoning)